Bowing Wall Repair

 1. Carbon Fiber Layout

-Determine the placement of Carbon Fiber Support based on engineer specifications.
+Determine the placement of the Carbon Fiber Support based on the engineer's specifications.
 The typical layout is 48” on center spacing.

 2. Surface Preparation

-Grind approximately 1/8” off the block wall to provide clean smooth substrate, removing all pliable coatings on walls and exposing the aggregate.
+Grind approximately 1/8” off the block wall to provide a clean, smooth substrate, removing all pliable coatings on walls and exposing the aggregate.
 A dustless grinding system is recommended that meets or exceeds OSHA standards.

 3. Fill All Cracks